A survivor of conversion therapy, Justin Utley still bears the Scars

 It definitely helped me use the frustration and hurt I’ve experienced and the causalities caused by conversion therapy into something useful.
 It is its own therapy in a way.
 Really, there came a point in my life where I needed to either pull the plug on life, or the therapy and all the ‘logic’ behind it.
 I’m lucky I chose the latter of the two.

-Proceeds from the single are being donated to the Born Perfect campaign – is there growing support in the US for banning conversion therapy?
+Is there growing support in the US for banning conversion therapy?

 The support for the ban on conversion therapy is certainly growing, and is usually met with a disbelief that the practice is even still happening.
 But, that’s the most alarming thing to me, is that it has been re-branded, repackaged, and sold as something else – from support groups to retreats – some in an almost secret fraternal order or rite-of-passage process, and that it’s gone unnoticed for this long.